Opioid Withdrawal Symptoms, Treatment & More

-People with more severe addictions to opioids may benefit from switching to substitute medications such as methadone or suboxone which can prevent them from experiencing very intense withdrawal symptoms.
+People with more severe addictions to opioids may benefit from switching to substitute medications such as methadone which can prevent them from experiencing very intense withdrawal symptoms.
 Using medication can help people that may not be able to handle going “cold turkey” because it could lead to relapse.
 Medications can be a part of detox process because over time the user will be weaned off of them until they can be fully sober.

 Opioid Withdrawal Treatment

 For those with more mild addictions that can abstain from all opioid use right away, they are likely to experience some withdrawal symptoms.
 The most common physical symptoms that people experience are feelings of nausea, muscle cramping, agitation, and cravings.
 Patients in detox also tend to experience a lot of emotional symptoms such as feelings of depression and anxiety as they adjust to becoming sober.

 Medical staff in a detox center can provide patients with medications to help ease some of their symptoms and will monitor them to make sure they are healthy throughout their stay.
 Withdrawal symptoms tend to peak within 72 hours and will then begin to subside until they are completely gone within about a week or two.
 It is important to complete the full stay in detox until staff members allow you to continue onto a rehab program.